Independent Parliamentary Standards Authority: Consultation

 IPSA is required by statute to consult with certain bodies when setting the expenses scheme.
 In addition to consulting with this group, IPSA invited the public to respond to the consultation.
 The consultation was open from 4 January until 11 February 2010.

 In June 2010 IPSA launched three further consultations, on amendments to the expenses scheme; proposals on publication; and on the compliance officer's processes.

 Report of the Committee on Standards in Public Life

-Sir Christopher Kelly, the Chairman of the Committee on Standards in Public Life, published a report on 4 November 2009 looking at MPs' expenses.
+Christopher Kelly, the Chairman of the Committee on Standards in Public Life, published a report on 4 November 2009 looking at MPs' expenses.
 His report had no formal powers, but provided recommendations to IPSA, and was used to inform the final allowances scheme prepared by IPSA.

 Publication of first expenses scheme

 IPSA published their first expenses scheme on 29 March 2010.
 It had a largely positive reaction from MPs, the media, and the general public, although there was some criticism of the continued ability of MPs to employ one family member.